vickmuir/vpc-on-classic-block-storage/block_storage_is_attach_cli.md

 ## What happens next

+Perform any OS-specific steps to use the Block Storage on the VSI, for example, partition and mount on Linux or Partition/format on Windows.
 You can now begin writing data to your block storage volume.

 You can also create additional volumes and manage existing ones.
 See the following information.